 - Tell me a story.

 - What activities make you lose track of time?

 - How would you measure your own performance?

-Read more about what the answers to these questions might reveal, or try and formulate a question that will identify if a candidate will be the right fit for your company.
+Try and formulate a question that will identify if a candidate will be the right fit for your company.